 Once again it’s time to paint the town green – wherever you are.
 A tradition that’s long since left Ireland to take over the world; the date March 17th is now a universal call to party.
 We look at the best places to make merry in a few of our fantastic destinations…

-North London is heralded by many as the place to go for ‘proper’ Irish pubs and The Auld Shillelagh is one of its warmest and friendliest.
+North London is heralded by many as the place to go for ‘proper’ Irish pubs and The Auld Shillelagh in Stoke Newington is one of its warmest and friendliest.
 On Paddy’s Day, things kick off early with traditional Irish music and there’s boiled bacon and cabbage if you get peckish.

 If you’re in town early enough, skip past the multitude of Irish theme pubs and head for the Coach & Horses in Wellington Street, at the heart of theatre land.
-Renowned for having the best Guinness in London – it’s imported from Dublin.
+Imported from Dublin, it’s renowned for having the best Guinness in London.
 If you’re not into the black stuff, don’t worry, the selection of Irish whiskeys is vast.
 Impromptu entertainment is likely too.

 New York City

-Pretty much every bar in Manhattan will be going green and most will be packed to the rafters, but if you want the real deal and a genuine pub atmosphere, The Ginger Man on East 36th St is the one.
-The beer selection is unrivalled anywhere in the city and there are plenty of stouts on tap.
+Pretty much every bar in Manhattan will be going green and most will be packed to the rafters, but if you want the real deal and a genuine pub atmosphere, The Ginger Man on East 36th St is a good bet.
+The beer selection is a sight to behold and there are plenty of stouts on tap.

-The other way to get an authentic taste of the old country is to head off the island to Eamonn’s in Brooklyn Heights, where a vast array of Irish fare is on offer all day.
-Alternatively, head uptown to the Rambling House in Woodlawn at the north end of the Bronx for all-day revelry and traditional jig-inducing vibes from Jameson’s Revenge later in the evening.
+Another way to get an authentic taste of the old country is to head off the island to the historic Wicked Monk in Bay Ridge, Brooklyn, where a vast array of Irish and classic American fare is on offer all day.
+Alternatively, head uptown to the Rambling House in Woodlawn at the north end of the Bronx for all-day revelry and traditional jig-inducing vibes from “New York’s thirstiest Irish band” Shilelagh Law (on Saturday 18th).

 Over in Brighton, an area known for its population of Western Irish settlers, the Corrib Pub is a proper local favourite, serves a mean traditional platter and has a bona fide beer menu: “Like home, but with more taps.”

 Even if you’ve spent the day with Mickey in Orlando, you can get a true taste of the Emerald Isle – food, beer and music – at the Irish-owned Raglan Road.
-Hong Kong revellers meanwhile, will find the best Guinness at The Dublin Jack.
-If you’re in Sydney, The Rocks has plenty of Irish pubs in which to grab a pint ahead of Saturday’s parade, but Durty Nelly’s in Paddington is the place to be.
-The head chef is from Dublin, so you really can’t go wrong.
+San Francisco revellers meanwhile, will find the best Guinness at The Phoenix on Valencia Street in the Mission.
+If you’re in Los Angeles, Casey’s in Downtown is a good spot for whiskeys, while Finn McCool’s in Santa Monica offers draft beers and a great burger menu in a suitably authentic setting.